Chiropractic Helps Pty. Ltd. © TM

 Yoga @ Chiropractic Helps is open for anyone to enjoy, not just patients of the clinic.
 Anna's classes are suitable for students with previous yoga experience as well as those who are just starting out on the path of yoga.
 If you are concerned about an injury or condition you feel may affect you, please feel free to come in early for a chat.
 All classes are pre and post natal safe.

-Classes run for an hour and fifteen minutes, beginning with some gentle asana work to warm up the body before moving into classical Hatha yoga postures interspersed with ‘vinyasa’ style sequences and finally finishing with savasana and guided meditation.
+Classes run for an hour, beginning with some gentle asana work to warm up the body before moving into classical Hatha yoga postures interspersed with ‘vinyasa’ style sequences and finally finishing with savasana and guided meditation.
 Mindful breath and movement are key focuses throughout every class.

-The Yoga semester runs for ten weeks at a cost of $180 per person for 10 classes or $330 for 20 classes.
+The Yoga semester runs for ten weeks at a cost of $200 per person for 10 classes.
 Fees are payable at the beginning of the term.
-If you are new to Yoga @ Chiropractic Helps then the first class can be tried for $18 which will then be deducted from the total term fees if you sign up for the ten weeks.
+If you are new to Yoga @ Chiropractic Helps then the first class can be tried for $20 which will then be deducted from the total term fees if you sign up for the ten weeks.